mrsimpson/rpl/.vibe/development-plan-fix-q-loading.md

 - [x] Implement format version detection logic
 - [x] Update main JsonFormatParser to use the new architecture
 - [x] Test the refactored solution
-- [ ] Create documentation for the new parser architecture
+- [x] Create documentation for the new parser architecture
+- [x] Clean up temporary files and commit changes

 ### Completed
 - [x] Created QDeveloperFormatDetector for version detection